controlecidadao/samantha_ia/README.md

 </details>

 <br><br>
-## 🪄 Samantha's Tips and Tricks
+## 🪄 Samantha's Tips & Tricks

 <details>
-<summary>Click to open</summary>
+<summary>Tips & Tricks</summary>

 <br><br>
 * Keep only one interface window open at a time.
 Multiple open windows prevent the buttons from working properly.
-* It is not possible to interrupt the program during the model loading and thinking phases.
+* It is not possible to interrupt the program during the model loading and thinking phases, except by closing it.
 Pressing the stop buttons during these phases will only take effect when the token generation phase begins.
 <br>

 </details>